UBC-STAT/stat-406/computing.md

 1. Stage your changes `git add <name-of-document1>` repeat for each changed document. `git add .` stages all changed documents.
 1. Commit your changes `git commit -m "some message that is meaningful"`
 1. Repeat 3-5 as necessary.
 1. Push to Github `git push`.
+It may suggest a longer form of this command, obey.
 1. When done, go to Github and open a PR.
+Request review from the TAs.
 1. Switch back to `master` to avoid future headaches. `git checkout main`.

 **Rstudio version** (uses the Git tab.
 Usually near Environment/History in the upper right)
-1. (Optional, but useful.
-Pull in remote changes.)
+1. Make sure you are on `master`.
+Pull in remote changes.
 Click <i class="fas fa-arrow-down" style="color:blue"></i>.
 1. Create a new branch by clicking the think that looks kinda like <i class="fas fa-code-branch" style="color:purple"></i>.
 1. Work on your documents and save frequently.
 1. Stage your changes by clicking the check boxes.
 1. Commit your changes by clicking **Commit**.
 1. Repeat 3-5 as necessary.
 1. Push to Github <i class="fas fa-arrow-up" style="color:green"></i>
 1. When done, go to Github and open a PR.
+Request review from the TAs.
 1. Use the dropdown menu to go back to `master` and avoid future headaches.

 ### Fixing common problems